-Tax Consequences to Persons Who Are Not U.S. Holders
+Tax Consequences to Persons Who are Not U.S. Holders

-Under current United States federal income tax law, if you are an individual, corporation, estate or trust and are not a U.S. holder, the interest payments (including any additional amounts) that you receive on the debt securities generally will be exempt from United States federal income tax, and without any United States withholding tax.
-However, to receive this exemption you may be required to satisfy certain certification requirements of the IRS to establish that you are not a U.S. holder.
+Under current United States federal income tax law, if you are an individual, corporation, estate or trust and are not a U.S.

+holder, the interest payments (including any Additional Amounts) that you receive on the debt securities generally will be exempt from United States federal income tax, including withholding tax.
+However, to receive this exemption you may be required to satisfy certain certification requirements of the United States Internal Revenue Service, or the IRS, to establish that you are not a U.S. holder.

-If you are not a U.S. holder, any gain you realize on a sale or exchange (including a deemed sale or exchange) of the debt securities generally will be exempt from United States federal income tax, and without any United States withholding tax, unless:
+If you are not a U.S. holder, any gain you realize on a sale or exchange of the debt securities generally will be exempt from United States federal income tax, including withholding tax, unless: